 ShopDOE is a purchasing planning portal that allows users (including non-public schools) to browse a catalog of products and services offered by DOE contracted vendors.
 The portal was recently updated with the same state-of-the-art search capabilities found on many online retail sites.
 By signing in as a “non-DOE employee” with your own personal email address or that of your school, you will be able to browse a large selection of books, software, media and computer hardware equipment available at DOE contracted prices.
 Although you will not be able to proceed directly to checkout in FAMIS just yet, you can share your shopping cart’s contents with the person at your school who is responsible for placing orders: either email the shopping list or save it as an excel spreadsheet or PDF document and then share.
 A quick guide to help you navigate the revamped ShopDOE is now available.
 Note that additional enhancements will be implemented in the future to allow non-DOE employees to proceed to checkout and thereby place their orders directly through FAMIS.

-The next ordering period for Requests for Employment Certificates (working papers) will be November 20, 2013 through December 18, 2013.
+Requests for Employment Certificates (working papers) will be accepted from March 3rd through March 26th, 2014.
 Please place your request by submitting the Request for Employment Certificate Form.
-Employment Certificates will be delivered by February 2014.
-Note that there will be one last ordering period for the 2013-2014 school year (SY) in March 2014.
+Employment Certificates will be delivered by May 2014.
+Note that this is the final ordering period for the 2013-2014 school year (SY).

 Detailed guidelines and ordering instructions are available in the Non-Public School Documents section of our Web site.